Experience walk | Mount Saint Peter

 -

-Grotten Zonneberg Sint-Pietersberg (Mount Saint peter)
+Grotten Zonneberg

 -

-Grotten Noord Sint-Pietersberg (Mount Saint peter)
+Grotten Noord Mount Saint Peter

 Now walk back a bit until you reach the junction again.
 Walk up the paved road here and keep to the right.
 If you walk straight ahead, you will enter the dog-walking area.
 Both routes are possible; you can choose here.
 In front of you, you can see Fort Sint Pieter, where you started and where this experience walk ends.